sayarkarmakar/sayarkarmakar.github.io/pages/pubs.md

 Extreme Weather Shocks and State-Level Inflation of the United States.
-Wenting liao, Xin Sheng, Rangan Gupta,**Karmakar, S.** [Paper](https://www.up.ac.za/media/shared/61/WP/wp_2024_02.zp246337.pdf) Revision requested from Economics Letters
+Wenting liao, Xin Sheng, Rangan Gupta,**Karmakar, S.** [Paper](https://www.up.ac.za/media/shared/61/WP/wp_2024_02.zp246337.pdf) To appear at Economics Letters

+Wu, K. (Graduate student), **Karmakar, S.**, Gupta, R., Pierdzioch, C. : Climate Risks and Stock Market Volatility Over a Century in an Emerging Market Economy: The Case of South Africa.
+To appear at Climate.

+Kundu, S., (Graduate student), Das, S. (Graduate student) **Karmakar, S.**, Basu, K., Raha, A.,  Makris, G: .Bit-by-Bit: Investigating the Vulnerabilities of Binary Neural Networks to Adversarial Bit Flipping [Paper](https://sayarkarmakar.github.io/publications/tmlr.pdf)

 ### <a name="articles"></a>Submitted articles

-Wu, K. (Graduate student), **Karmakar, S.**, Gupta, R., Pierdzioch, C. : Climate Risks and Stock Market Volatility Over a Century in an Emerging Market Economy: The Case of South Africa.
-Invited revision from Emerging Markets Finance and Trade

 **Karmakar, S.**, Mukherjee, A.: An Empirical Study of the Occurrence of Heavy-Tails in Training a ReLU Gate